Computer Aided Drafting & Design / Mechanical DesignerCurriculum

 Engineers, product designers, even scientists provide rough drawings, calculations, and specifications to 3D modelers, who then use these to fill in the virtual and technical details that lead directly to 3D printed prototypes and computer numerical-controlled machined parts.

-In CCD’s engineering graphics program, you’ll learn how to use 2D and 3D parametric software to capture the idea and communicate it using the language of engineering graphics.
+In CCD’s CADD program, you’ll learn how to use 2D and 3D parametric software to capture the idea and communicate it using the language of engineering graphics.
 You’ll gain the skills to succeed in the growing design and engineering fields.

 Academic support is provided through CCD's Excel Zone.
 It helps students succeed by offering a variety of learning opportunities.

 The Career & Technical Education (CTE) Zone is located in the Cherry Creek Building, rooms 205 & 210.
 Tutors, instructors, and some CADD lab equipment are available for students to use.

 Some programs and/or courses may require additional fees in addition to the base tuition and fees.
 High-cost course fees are used to support the maintenance and development of the course labs and are embedded within your general tuition.

 The fees listed here are estimated and may change at any time.
 Please contact your advisor with any questions.
 The following courses have additional fees:

 |CAD 101, CAD 102, CAD 115, CAD 217,